Do you need an unfollow app?

 Make an account.
 You can use your Twitter login information.

-When I click the number of people who aren’t following me, I am given the choice whether I want to unfollow them.
+When I click the number of people who aren’t following me, I am given the choice of whether I want to unfollow them.

 Just hover over the words “You are following,” and the words change to “Unfollow.”
 Click it, and you won’t be following that person anymore.